mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 As soon as you push **Create** a new page, "Books" in our example, is created and you can enter a short and optional description of your collection: we wrote “Collection of books”.

-In the section **Fields**, you can enter the fields of your collection.
+In the section **Fields**, you can enter the properties of your collection.
 By default, there are fields that can not be changed, such as: id, creatorId, createdAt, updaterId, updatedAt, _STATE.

 You can add new rows by selecting **Add new** and fill in the blank spaces with the value you need.